nolanlawson/memory-leaks-2020/markdown.md

 This is the familiar Chrome "Aw Snap!" page that gets shown when a page eats up too much memory.

+Obviously this isn't a great user experience, so this is not what we want.

 ---

 # Memory affects performance